Updated: Jun 9

 It's interesting to know that even in the past, many people used to think that the more beautiful you were, the more successful you’d become.
 In a noisy, extroverted world, beauty and success would become intertwined.
 But now, with the onset of the covid pandemic which has led many across the world into forced hibernation and deep introspection, many people are realizing that it's just not true.
 What matters most in life is your inner beauty and good health, which no one else can see or feel as well as you do.

-Plastic surgery has become more and more popular in the recent years.
-The media makes plastic surgery look like a beautiful thing that everyone should consider doing.
+Different procedures of plastic surgery has become more and more popular in recent years.
+News in the media makes plastic surgery inspiring and look like a beautiful thing that everyone should consider doing.
 However, not all people perform plastic surgery today because they want to change their looks.
-In fact, most of them have other reasons for it.
+In fact, most of them have other reasons for getting a plastic surgery done.
 Today, when we face the top facts about the effects of plastic surgery in the population at large, our points of view may surely change on this matter.

 Plastic surgery, which became popular in the United States in the 1950s and 1960s, has now become a multi-billion dollar business.
 In 2020 alone, more than 15 million people worldwide had plastic surgery procedures to improve their physical appearance.
 The concept of beauty has changed drastically over time and it was not always about being thin and flawless.
 Since ancient times, humans have altered their appearances to reflect current ideals of attractiveness with body modification techniques from tattooing to limb amputation.